MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 1. After a while, the **Password Required** pane asks you to enter your IBMid.
 Fill in your username and password, select **Save password**, and then select **OK**.

    > [!NOTE]
-   > The IBMid that you use must be entitled to run WebSphere 8.5.5.
+   > The IBMid must be entitled to run WebSphere 8.5.5.
 If you need help obtaining this entitlement, contact [IBM eCustomer Care](https://www-112.ibm.com/software/howtobuy/passportadvantage/homepage/ecarec).

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-username-password.png" alt-text="Screenshot of the Password Required pane for IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-username-password.png":::